 Treasury Stock on the Balance Sheet

-When analyzing a balance sheet, you're likely to run across an entry under the Shareholder Equity section called Treasury Stock.
-The figures in Treasury Stock refer to the cost of the shares a company has issued and somehow reacquired, either through share repurchase programs or other means and that it has not officially canceled.
+When analyzing a balance sheet, you're likely to run across an entry under the Shareholders’ Equity section called treasury stock.
+The figures in treasury stock refer to the cost of the shares a company has issued and subsequently reacquired, either through share repurchase programs or other means.

 What Happens to Repurchased Stock

-When a company buys back its own stock it has a choice.
-It can either 1.) sit on those reacquired shares, potentially reselling them to the public to raise cash or using them in an acquisition to buy competitors or other businesses, or it can 2.) retire those shares so the overall share count is permanently reduced, causing each remaining share to represent a greater percentage ownership stake in the firm, including a bigger cut of the dividends and profits as calculated by basic and diluted EPS.
+When a company buys back its own stock it has a choice to either sit on those reacquired shares, potentially reselling them to the public to raise cash or using them in an acquisition to buy competitors or other businesses.
+Alternately, the company could retire those shares and reduce the company’s overall outstanding share count permanently, causing each remaining share to represent a greater percentage ownership stake in the firm, including a bigger cut of the dividends and profits as calculated by basic and diluted EPS.

 The Good and the Bad of Share Repurchases

-In other cases, Treasury Stock has destroyed a lot of value as companies pay too much for their own shares or issue shares to pay for acquisitions when those shares are undervalued.
-On this topic, though not entirely related to Treasury Stock, one of the most famous examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, issuing undervalued stock to pay for the overvalued acquisition.
+Though not entirely related to treasury stock, one of the most famous, ill-timed examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, issuing undervalued stock to pay for the overvalued acquisition.

-Warren Buffett's holding company, Berkshire Hathaway, owned a major position in Kraft and Buffett was so disgusted by the deal, he broke from his usual avuncular persona and criticized it as being "particularly stupid", voting against then-CEO Irene Rosenfeld's empire building and condemning it on television and in writing.
-(Buffett got his revenge in the end, though.
-Kraft split itself into two companies, renaming itself Mondelez International and Kraft Foods Group.
+Warren Buffett's holding company, Berkshire Hathaway, owned a major position in Kraft and Buffett felt so negatively about the deal, he broke from his usual avuncular persona and criticized it as being "particularly stupid," voting against then-CEO Irene Rosenfeld's empire building and condemning it on television and in writing.
+In the end, Kraft split itself into two companies, renaming itself Mondelez International and Kraft Foods Group.

 Rosenfeld went with the former while the latter was left with the highly profitable but slow-growing grocery brands such as Maxwell House coffee and Jell-O pudding.
 Buffett and a buyout group with which he worked to buy H.J.
 Heinz ended up making a bid for Kraft Foods Group, merging it with Heinz to create The Kraft Heinz Company.
-Berkshire Hathaway now owns around 25% of it and is indirectly one of the largest packaged food empires in the world.)
+Berkshire Hathaway now owns around 25 percent of it and is indirectly one of the largest packaged food empires in the world.

-That is because Exxon Mobil has a policy of returning surplus cash flow to owners through a mixture of dividends and share repurchases then sitting on the stock with plans to use it, again, someday.
-In fact, every decade or two, it has a tendency to buy a major energy company, paying for the deal with stock, diluting owners by reprinting those shares, then using cash flow to buy that stock back, undoing the dilution.
+Exxon Mobil has a policy of returning surplus cash flow to owners through a mixture of dividends and share repurchases, then keeping the stock with plans to use it, again, someday.
+In fact, every decade or two, it has a tendency to buy a major energy company, paying for the deal with stock, diluting stockholders’ ownership percentages by reselling those shares, then using cash flow to buy that stock back, undoing the dilution.

-It's a win-win for everyone involved because the owners of the acquisition target who want to stay invested don't have to pay capital gains tax from the merger, while the owners of Exxon Mobil end up with the effective economic equivalent of an all-cash deal, their ownership percentage restored after a while as the oil and natural gas titan uses the cash flow from its established and newly acquired earnings streams to rebuild the Treasury Stock position.
+It's a win-win for everyone involved because the owners of the acquisition target who want to stay invested don't have to pay capital gains tax from the merger, while the owners of Exxon Mobil end up with the effective economic equivalent of an all-cash deal, their ownership percentage restored after a while as the oil and natural gas titan uses the cash flow from its established and newly acquired earnings streams to rebuild its treasury stock position.

 The Future of Treasury Stock

-Finally, realize that some states limit the amount of Treasury Stock a corporation can carry as a reduction in shareholder equity at any given time since it is a way of taking resources out of the business by the owners/shareholders, which in turn, may jeopardize the legal rights of the creditors.
-At the same time, some states don't allow companies to carry Treasury Stock on the balance sheet at all, instead of requiring them to retire shares.
+Finally, realize that some states limit the amount of treasury stock a corporation can carry as a reduction in shareholders’ equity at any given time since it is a way of taking resources out of the business by the owners/shareholders, which in turn, may jeopardize the legal rights of the creditors.
+At the same time, some states don't allow companies to carry treasury stock on the balance sheet at all, instead of requiring them to retire shares.